d3rky/pyday2022-bcn/docs/instruction.md

     os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'fuzz_drf_example.settings')

-    # instrumentation of the imports, it will automatically instrument everythin, including
+    # instrumentation of the imports, it will automatically instrument everything, including
     # your account application
     with atheris.instrument_imports():
         import django